Maria Adams, MS, MPH, RD

 Choose My Plate

-is a website of the US Department of Agriculture.
+is a website of the USDA.
 It can help you identify foods by their food group and show how much of each food to include in a meal.

 Exact amounts of each food group and calories you will vary based on your age, sex, and activity level.
 The website has a tool called the